sergij14/data-structures/README.md

-# Data Structures & Algorithms
+# Data Structures

-Built some data structures with TypeScript and implementing several algorithms.
+Built some data structures with TypeScript.